Tickets to see the beloved boy band on tour are available now.

 He then launched a solo career, starting off with a cover of George Michael’s Freedom which reached No.2 in the UK singles charts.
 Since then, Williams has gone on to have huge hits including Let Me Entertainment You, Angels and Rock DJ, and has collaborated with the likes of Kylie Minogue, Nicole Kidman, Pet Shop Boys and Dizzee Rascal.

 In July 2010, Williams reunited with Take That.
 They released an album, Progress, which is the fourth fastest-selling album of all time in the UK.
 However, with his solo career commitments, he decided not to return to the band.

-Williams currently holds the record for the most BRIT Awards won – 13 as a solo artist and five with Take That.
+Williams currently holds the record for the most BRIT Awards won – 13 as a solo artist and 5 with Take That.
 One of those BRIT Awards is a special recognition award for Outstanding Contribution to British Music, which he took home in 2010.
-He is one of the biggest-selling artists, racking up over 77 million record sales worldwide.
+He is one of the biggest-selling artists of all time, racking up over 77 million record sales worldwide.

 16 December 2019 – The SSE Arena Wembley, London